 Causes of Vitamin D Deficiency:

-Vitamin D deficiency in India, a sunshine country has been a recent phenomenon but now Vitamin D deficiency is quite rampant in India.
-Apart from low intake in diet, people with liver, kidney and skin disorders also have Vitamin D deficiency.
+Vitamin D deficiency in India, a sunshine country has been a recent phenomenon but now it is quite rampant in India.
+Apart from low intake in diet, people with liver, kidney and skin disorders also have deficiency of it.
 There are many reasons for it being so common in our country.

 - Increased indoor lifestyle, thereby preventing adequate exposure to sunlight.
 This is mainly in the urban population due to modernization.

-- Pollution can hamper the synthesis of Vitamin D in the skin by UV rays.
+- Pollution can hamper the synthesis of it in the skin by UV rays.

 - Changing food habits contribute to low dietary calcium and Vitamin D intake

 - Phytates and phosphates which are present in fiber rich diet, can deplete Vitamin stores and increase calcium requirement

 - Increased skin pigmentation and application of sunscreens

 - Cultural practices such as the burqa and purdah system

 - Unspaced and unplanned pregnancies in women with dietary deficit can lead to worsening of it status in both mother and child.